StivenZ/products-crud/README.md

 http://simplecrudtest.s3-website-sa-east-1.amazonaws.com/

-Once oopen, product objects can be created using the input on the right, and can be updated or deleted using the items at the left.
+Once open, product objects can be created using the input on the right, and can be updated or deleted using the items at the left.

 ## Authors :black_nib:
 * **Steven Espinosa** <[StivenZ](https://github.com/)>